Kinkabool

 Kinkabool is a heritage-listed apartment block at 32–34 Hanlan Street, Surfers Paradise, Queensland, Australia.
 It was designed by John M. Morton of Lund Hutton Newell Black & Paulsen and built from 1959 to 1960 by J D Booker Constructions (Gold Coast) Pty Ltd. It was added to the Queensland Heritage Register on 5 February 2009.

 History

+Background

 Prior to the 1950s Surfers Paradise was just one of a number of popular but modestly equipped beach holiday resorts that dotted the coast from Southport to the State border with New South Wales.
-During that decade it became the epicentre of the Gold Coast and what would become an internationally renowned holiday destination, instantly recognisable for its high-rise towers lining a long strip of sandy beach.
-This iconic image of Gold Coast high-rise development began with the construction of Kinkabool in 1959–1960.
+During that decade it became the epicentre of the Gold Coast and what would become an international holiday destination, recognisable for its high-rise towers lining a long strip of sandy beach.
+This image of Gold Coast high-rise development began with the construction of Kinkabool in 1959–1960.